Edwin Adams (actor): Life and career

 Although he apparently was not involved personally with the group, Adams allowed use of his name for the 1865 creation of the Adams's Dramatic Association in Pittsburgh.

 In 1867, Adams joined Edwin Booth's acting company, appearing in Romeo and Juliet, Narcisse, Othello, and Enoch Arden, becoming the creator of the Arden role.
 From 1870 to 1875, Adams toured the country performing his best-known roles.
+Parts with which he was closely identified included Edward Middleton in The Drunkard, Mercutio in Romeo and Juliet, Robert Landrey in The Dead Heart, and the title roles in Hamlet and Macbeth.
+He was also known for his recitation of the narrative poem Enoch Arden by Alfred, Lord Tennyson.

-Adams toured Australia in 1876 and became ill while he was there.
-After he returned to the United States, he was the recipient of a benefit at the California Theatre in San Francisco.

-His last appearance was at the California Theatre in San Francisco in 1876.
-His health failed on a visit to Australia, and he died in Philadelphia in 1877.
+Adams toured to Australia in 1875 and became seriously ill while there.
+He never completely recovered from this illness and it ultimately led to the end of his career.
+After he returned to the United States, he was the recipient of a benefit at the California Theatre in San Francisco.His last appearance was at the California Theatre in San Francisco in 1876.
+He died in Philadelphia on October 28, 1877.
 He is buried in Mount Moriah Cemetery.